oscc-web/.github/profile/README.md

-## Hi, OSCC Web SIG 👋
+## Hi, OSCC Web Project 👋
-OSCC Web SIG includes the front-end and back-end codes of all OSCC subordinate websites, as well as a collection of various tools implemented using web technology (it may be moved to a specific organization later).
+OSCC Web Project includes the front-end and back-end codes of all OSCC subordinate websites, as well as a collection of various tools implemented using web technology (it may be moved to a specific organization later).
 We hope that in the future, a complete set of SoC agile development, verification, tape-out, and testing processes can be realized based on Web technology.

 ## License
 The codes for all repositories are release under the [GPL-3.0 License](LICENSE).